carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 - `enforceScopes: true` - An accepted `scope` or `*` is enforced for carbon tokens.

+### Excluding included props and accepted values

+There may be occasions where your defined config or defaults do not match your requirements.

+Entries in `includeProps` and `acceptValues` can be removed by explicitly naming and prefixing them in your config.

+For example using either of the following results in `line-height` not being in the list of props checked.

+- `includeProps: ["!line-height"]`
+- `includeProps: ["$/^\\$my-height--/", "*", "!line-height"]`

 ### includeProps Range

 Can include a range value expressed inside greater than and less than signs.